 PO Box 1773 / Dickinson College

 View NCC Map (DRAFT - Unlisted) in a larger map

 Important primary sources include Jesse Torrey’s A Portraiture of Domestic Slavery, in the United States (1817) and The Moral Instructor and Guide to Virtue and Happiness (1819).
 Torrey’s book was published in London as American Slave Trade in 1822.

 No structures or sites related to Jesse Torrey, Jr. exist.
 Torrey was born in New Lebanon, New York.

 Some of the images that Torrey created and published in A Portraiture of Domestic Slavery, in the United States (1817) are in the slideshow below.

 As slaves revolted in Virginia and American settlers rebelled against Mexico in Texas, the decade saw the further consolidation of settlement.
 This was especially true in the Midwest, where Michigan became a state and Wisconsin and Iowa were organized as territories, and along the banks of the Mississippi, where Arkansas was admitted to the Union in 1837.
 The Census of 1830 was the first to use a uniform printed schedule for counting and tallied 12,858,670 Americans, of whom 2,009,050 were slaves.

 There was thirty miles of track in the United States in 1830.
 Within twenty years there would be 9,000.
 Nine railroads were chartered in 1831, sixteen in 1831, and twenty-six in 1832 alone.
-No longer dependent on imported British locomotives, rolling stock,… Read the rest
+No longer dependent on imported British locomotives, rolling stock, and expertise, … Read the rest

 Life & Family